bcoles/kasld/CONTRIBUTING.md

 the architecture admits, taken from the `HAVE_PAGE_SIZE_*` selectors in the kernel's own `arch/<arch>/Kconfig` rather than from what a distro ships.
-Six of the twelve supported architectures fix one size and six do not: arm64, loongarch64 and mips reach 64 KiB, and 32-bit powerpc reaches 256 KiB.
+Six of the twelve supported architectures fix one size and six do not: arm64, loongarch64, mips and 64-bit powerpc reach 64 KiB, and 32-bit powerpc reaches 256 KiB.
 Equal values mean the analysing binary knows the target's page size, which is what gates `pfn_to_phys()` — a page-frame number counts the *target* kernel's pages, so converting one to a byte address with this build's constant is wrong by up to